-AVGAS 82UL is an unleaded aviation gasoline engineered for low-compression, spark-ignition piston engines that do not require the detonation resistance of leaded aviation fuels.
-It offers a cleaner, environmentally responsible alternative while maintaining the reliability, safety, and performance consistency demanded by aviation operations.
+AVGAS 82UL is an unleaded aviation gasoline specifically engineered for low-compression, spark-ignition piston engines that do not require the high detonation resistance of leaded aviation fuels such as AVGAS 100 or 100LL.
+It represents a cleaner, environmentally responsible alternative while maintaining the reliability, safety, and performance consistency required for aviation operations.

 Refining & Manufacturing Process

-Final Filtration & Polishing: Multi-stage filtration eliminates free water and particulates to protect carburetors and fuel systems.
+4. Final Filtration & Quality Polishing: Multi-stage filtration ensures zero free water and no particulate contamination, essential for protecting carburetors, fuel injectors, and fuel pumps.

-Suitable for low-compression aircraft engines certified for 80/87 or 82UL fuels.
-Not intended for high-compression or turbocharged engines.
+Octane Rating (~82 MON): Suitable for low-compression aircraft engines and engines specifically certified for 80/87 or 82UL fuels.
+Not suitable for high-compression or turbocharged engines.

-Minimizes combustion chamber deposits, valve sticking, and spark plug fouling, extending engine life.
+Clean-Burning & Engine-Friendly: Minimizes combustion chamber deposits, valve sticking, and spark-plug fouling.
+Extends engine and component life.

 Typical Physical & Chemical Properties